ahmeducf/Space-Invaders/README.md

 # Space Invaders

-Space Invaders is the final Project for the course, How to Design Programs on EDX that based on the book: [How to design programs](https://htdp.org/2003-09-26/)
+Space Invaders is the final Project for the course, How to Design Programs on EDX that is based on the book: [How to design programs](https://htdp.org/2003-09-26/)

 ## Program behaviour